 Rapid Safety Feedback Reviews assess real time case work practice related to safety of children ages zero to 4, placed in the home with a parent or caretaker in the living arrangement who has been an alleged perpetrator for allegations of Family Violence Threatens Child AND/OR Substance Misuse.
 The review samples for each quarter are selected using the business objects report entitled Children Receiving In-Home Services Listing - OCWDRU in Florida Safe Families Network (FSFN).
+Once the quarter's sample has been defined, the BFP Training and QA Coordinator will collectively review a total of 10 cases each quarter.
+The review period for RSF cases are the previous 30-60 days prior to the date of review.
 All cases are open at the time of the review and a consultation is completed with the case manager and supervisor within 24-48 hours of completion of the review as required.
 Tools are updated with information and documentation obtained during the consultations.
-Final tools and data are shared with Florida's Department of Children and Families, Case Management staff, as well as BFP staff.